killedit/2025-07-23-dev-task-go-lang/readme.md

 docker compose down
 ```

 P.S.
 Thank you in advance!
-I will appreciate any feedback.s
+I will appreciate any feedback.